 Using the Terrain Editor, you can easily generate and edit terrain either at a voxel or region level with the option of importing a heightmap and colormap.
 For more precise, dynamic, or procedural terrain editing, you can also script terrain creation.

-Terrain Materials
+Terrain materials

 The following default materials are available for terrain, and you can also apply custom materials.
 Materials affect both the shape and appearance of terrain in the world; for example, animated grass renders only on the Grass material and the Water material ripples and shimmers with a subtle motion.